Skip to content

 • --template <path> indicate an alternative template to use.

-For example c3c init hello_world creates the following structure:
+For example, c3c init hello_world creates the following structure:

 • Directorybuild/